1,000+ Opportunities

 25% committed before applying (in-kind can play a role but strongest requests have other funding at the table) Can request up to 1/3 for programs/operations and up to 50% for capital Clearly need to see the community at the table where services will be provided We also look for a clear plan in place for sustainability You will typically hear back from us in six to 10 weeks Grant amount: Up to $20,000 Emergency repairs to essential equipment at a food bank, library, fire hall or other community service provider Updates to facilities at a beloved community gathering place, including ADA accessibility and technology Community events such as celebrations, clean-ups or summer festivals (Events and celebrations must be free to the public and multi-day or annual, such as a music or art series.)

-Based on current listing details, eligibility includes: Public charities, governmental entities, or sovereign tribes in rural Oregon or Siskiyou County, California.
+According to the current listing, eligibility includes: Public charities, governmental entities, or sovereign tribes in rural Oregon or Siskiyou County, California.
 Requires contacting foundation staff prior to submission.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.